wp-plugins/nextgen-facebook/readme.txt

 = Q. PCLZIP_ERR_BAD_FORMAT error when uploading the zip file? =

 **A.** This is a known error condition when WordPress runs out of disk space.
 Make sure your web server has enough disk space left to upload and install plugins.
+This may also be related to a WordPress bug in certain versions.
+Instead of uploading the zip file to install the plugin, you may want to use the *Manual Install* method documented in the FAQ.

 == Shortcodes ==